spigelli/ue-blueprint-docs/README.md

 # ue-blueprint-docs
 Sphinx extension and parser for Unreal Engine 4 BluePrint exports
 - Displays the group of BluePrints similar to an API Reference
+- Allows for Directive creation based on event listener blocks in the BluePrint event graph

 ## Installation
 `git clone http://github.com/spigelli/ue-blueprint-docs`